 2027 |

-Mrs. Bifano holds the position of effective member of the Company’s Fiscal Council.
-Over the past five years, she held the following positions with the following companies: (i) partner at Mariz de Oliveira and Siqueira Campos Law Firm; (ii) Professor of the Professional Master’s Course at the São Paulo Law School of Fundação Getúlio Vargas – FGV, in the course Business Structuring; and (iii) Professor of the strictu sensu post-graduation courses of IBDT, IBET, CEU, COGEAE/ PUC.
-In addition, she was a member of Banco Santander (Brasil) S.A.’s Audit Committee from 2012 to 2018 and audit partner of the tax consultancy area at PricewaterhouseCoopers from 1974 to 2012.
+Holds the position of member of the Company’s Fiscal Council.
+In the past 5 years, she hold the following positions at the following companies/institutions: (i) partner of the law firm Mariz de Oliveira e Siqueira Campos; (ii) professor of the Professional Master’s Course of Escola de Direito de São Paulo da Fundação Getúlio Vargas (the São Paulo School of Law of the Getúlio Vargas Foundation – FGV, in the subject Business Structuring; and (iii) professor of the IBDT, IBET, CEU, COGEAE/PUC strictu sensu graduate courses.
+In addition, she was a member of the Audit Committee of Banco Santander (Brazil) S.A. from 2012 to 2018, and a partner auditor of tax consulting area at PricewaterhouseCoopers, from 1974 to 2012.

 |